alessandro-gentilini/knuth-interview-2006/README.md

-simulate, and apparently work correctly, but then, after they thought it was working correctly, then they would show it to me, and I still found several hundred errors in the design that I was able to catch, well you know, very weird cases that could come up, but hadn’t arisen during the simulations, so that the expensive corrections to the hardware weren’t necessary.
+simulate, and apparently work correctly, but then, after they thought it was working correctly, then they would show it to me, and I still found several hundred errors in the design that I was able to catch, well you know, very weird cases that could come up, but hadn't arisen during the simulations, so that the expensive corrections to the hardware weren't necessary.

-You know, really my role in that time, well, communication and trying to find errors, you know, if I could look at somebody else’s program, or design, and couldn’t find any mistakes in it, it was a rare event, and I would feel bad.
+You know, really my role in that time, well, communication and trying to find errors, you know, if I could look at somebody else's program, or design, and couldn't find any mistakes in it, it was a rare event, and I would feel bad.
 I mean finding errors was my, was a big treat for me in those days, so far as my work in computers was concerned.